-All departments, being the frontline unit directly exposed to operational risk and responsible for executing the various risk management policies and business operations and procedures, as the first line of defense of the Branch.
-The first line of defense is the first party responsible for operational risk management and carries out the duties and functions of managing and controlling their business operation through self assessment, self checking, self correction and self development.
+➤ All departments, being the frontline unit directly exposed to operational risk and responsible for executing the various risk management policies and business operations and procedures, as the first line of defence of the Branch.
+The first line of defence is the first party responsible for operational risk management and carries out the duties and functions of managing and controlling their business operations through self-assessment, self-checking, self-correction and self-development.

-- > responsible handle day-to-day management and reporting of operational risk issues in their units. - ensure all the information made available and reported in connection with operational risk management are complete, correct and timely. - ensure their internal control measures and operating procedures and operational risk management tools are in accordance with the requirements and management procedure and properly executed. - > ensure all their major products, business and process are in compliance with the appropriate implementation rules and equipped with proper staffing and training.
+- > Responsibly handle day-to-day management and reporting of operational risk issues in their units. - ➤ Ensure all the information made available and reported in connection with operational risk management are complete, correct and timely. - Ensure their internal control measures and operating procedures and operational risk management tools are in accordance with the requirements and management procedure and properly executed. - Ensure all their major products, business and process are in compliance with the appropriate implementation rules and equipped with proper staffing and training.